 After you’ve read it through let me know: Agree?
 Disagree?
 Let’s start a conversation!

 Mobile technology continues to move forward at a rapid pace, but it’s “guise” as an actual device users carry will begin – has already begun – to change.
 Sure, we’ll always have our mobile devices – nothing here changes in 2018, aside from moving to Apple’s FaceID and whatever Samsung has up its sleeve for the Galaxy S9 that will be announced in late February at Mobile World Congress 2018.
 But there are plenty of new and different devices to think about and many new ways mobility will drive our futures..

-Before getting into details here is my trends list for 2018 that I believe will see large scale implementation:
+Before getting into details here is my short trends list for 2018 that I believe will see large scale implementation:

 - Wearable Technology

 - Augmented Reality (AR) and Virtual Reality (VR)